 In 2015, the Carolina Maritime Model Society celebrated its twentieth year.
 The North Carolina Maritime Museum and the museum’s support group, the Friends of the Museum formed the Carolina Maritime Model Society in 1995.

-Today, the group is comprised of over sixty members.
 It’s the only such organization in the entire state and has become a major vehicle for widening public interest in North Carolina’s maritime history and culture.

 The Society encourages interest and active participation in the hobby, to improve the standards of members’ models through the free exchange of ideas, techniques and information, and to emphasize to both members and the public at large that research is the foundation for the production of ship models.

 The Carolina Maritime Model Society’s activities, combined with expanding educational programs offered through the Watercraft Center, have drawn enthusiasts into ship modeling.

 Carolina Maritime Model Society members mount a substantial, one-day exhibition in conjunction with the museum’s Annual Wooden Boat Show, held the first Saturday in May and which includes a pond for radio controlled models.

 Members also showcase their talents through a rotating exhibit entitled “Model of the Month.”
 Winning models can be seen on display each month at the Harvey W. Watercraft Center.